 2.2.
 Is there a dedicated department or institute for interdisciplinary planetary health research at your institution?

 There is at least one dedicated department or institute for interdisciplinary planetary health research.
+(3 points)

 There is not currently a department or institute for interdisciplinary planetary health research, but there are plans to open one in the next 3 years.
+(2 points)

 There is an Occupational and Environmental Health department, but no interdisciplinary department or institute for planetary health research.
+(1 points)

 There is no dedicated department or institute.
-Score explanation: The UCD School of Public Health, Physiotherapy & Sports Science has research units focused on the following, amongst others: Occupational and Environmental Studies, Food and Health, and the UCD Centre for Food Safety.
+(0 points) Score Assigned: 1 Score explanation: The UCD School of Public Health, Physiotherapy & Sports Science has research units focused on the following, amongst others: Occupational and Environmental Studies, Food and Health, and the UCD Centre for Food Safety.
 2.3.
-Is there a process by which communities disproportionately impacted by climate change and environmental injustice give input or make decisions about the research agenda at your medical school?

-- Yes, there is a process in which community members impacted by climate and environmental injustice have decision-making power in the climate + environmental research agenda. - Yes, there is a process in which community members impacted by climate and environmental injustice advise the climate + environmental research agenda. - No, but there are current efforts to establish a process for community members to advise or make decisions on the research agenda. - 0 There is no process, and no efforts to create such a process.

-Score explanation: There is currently no process, and no efforts are currently being made to implement such a process.
+Is there a process by which communities di and environmental injustice give input or make institution?
+Yes, there is a process in which community members impacted by climate and environmental injustice have decision-making power in the climate + environmental research agenda.
+(3 points) Yes, there is a process in which community members impacted by climate and environmental injustice advise the climate + environmental research agenda.
+(2 points) No , but there are current efforts to establish a process for community members to advise or make decisions on the research agenda.
+(1 points) There is no process, and no efforts to create such a process.
+(0 points) Score Assigned: 0 Score explanation: There is currently no process, and no efforts are currently being made to implement such a process.